CMeeg/remix-aca/README.md

    * Click `New environment`, name it `production`, and click `Configure environment`
    * Add protection rules if you wish, though it's not required

 > You can read more about creating environments in the [GitHub documentation](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment).
-Note that there are limitations with Environments in GitHub if you are using a Free acount and your repository is private.
+Note that there are limitations with Environments in GitHub if you are using a Free account and your repository is private.

 #### Setup permissions in Azure